tc10815/WordleSolverMultithreaded/README.md

+#WordleHelper
+## Written in Rust with multithreading.

-An Windows program that solves Wordle Puzzles by trying out every possibily guess, sees how much it reduces the possible answer pool and recommends the best world.
+A Windows program that solves Wordle Puzzles by trying out every possibily guess, sees how much each guess reduces the possible answer pool and recommends the best world.

 This technique gives good recommendations, but is very processor intense,